tobias-weiss-ai-xr/opendesk-edu/docs/architecture/apis.md

     JitsiVideoConference *-- JitsiMeetReactSdk
 ```

-Following are APIs used by the Chat application:
+The following are the APIs used by the Chat application:

 | Used by         | Accessed component | Service            | Purpose                                            | Message format |
 | --------------- | ------------------ | ------------------ | -------------------------------------------------- | -------------- |